Take part in new research studying the way the two brain hemispheres interact when someone is recovered from Complex Regional Pain Syndrome (CRPS).

-To be eligible for the trial you must be at least 18 years of age with a diagnosis of CRPS according to the ‘Budapest clinical criteria’.
-The CRPS must not have lasted longer than 2 years since onset of symptoms.
+To be eligible for the research you must be at least 18 years of age with a confirmed diagnosis of CRPS from a doctor and have had CRPS for at least 6 months.

 Take part in an online study looking at Complex Regional Pain Syndrome in young people and get an Amazon voucher!